 With the new technology of face-detecting lenses, Snapchat allows its users to apply face filters and play with identity, sometimes in ways that “border on the absurd”.
-Generating more than 30 million selfies a day, this seemingly entertaining feature has been accused of perpetuating racial stereotypes, such as subtly promoting white skin as the ideal beauty standard, as well as encouraging blackface.
+Generating more than 30 million selfies a day, this seemingly entertaining feature has been accused of perpetuating racial stereotypes, such as subtly promoting white skin as the ideal beauty standard and encouraging blackface.

 In August 2016, the company released a slant-eyed face filter with distorted teeth and cheeks.
 This time, Snapchat came under attack for reinforcing “yellow-face,” as the filter was very much like a caricature of Asian people.
 The company offered an explanation, saying that the lens was inspired by anime characters.
 But many remained outraged, resulting in widely circulated tweets attacking the filter.
 Eventually, the filter was deleted by Snapchat.